TanishkBansode/personal-archive/README.md

-# Simple-Blog
+# Personal-archive

-A simple personal blog application built with Go and Gin, allowing users to view a list of blog titles and navigate to individual blog posts.
+A simple personal blog-like application built with Go and Gin, allowing users to view a list of title of writings  and navigate to individual writing.

 ## Features

-- Displays a list of blog titles
+- Displays a list of titles of writings
 - Each title links to a dedicated page for detailed content
-- Easy to extend with new blog posts
+- Easy to extend with new writings.

 ## Project Structure